ClemEsaipProject/phishingdataviz/README.md

 An analysis of similar tools and techniques will be conducted to understand best practices and the most effective approaches in URL scanning and threat detection.

 ### Content:
 The application will include features for URL scanning, threat detection, and risk assessment.
 It will provide detailed reports on the identified threats and associated risk scores.
+The application will utilize the API provided by [IPQualityScore](https://www.ipqualityscore.com/) for accessing threat intelligence data and validating URLs against known threat databases.

 ## Functional Solution